oppiliappan/site/posts/pixel_art_in_GIMP.md

 To emulate soft lights, reduce the value by 2 to 3 points every iteration.
 Notice how area `1` is much larger than area `4`.
-This is because an onigiri resembles an oblate spheroid, a sphere that is slightly fatter around the middle, and areas `1` and `2` catch more light than areas `3` and `4`.
+This is because an onigiri resembles a bottom heavy oblate spheroid, a sphere that is slightly fatter around the lower bottom, and areas `1` and `2` catch more light than areas `3` and `4`.

 Do the same with the seaweed.
 The seaweed, being a smaller, flatter object, doesn't cast much of a shadow, so stop with